-Adult Program Manager
+Adult Program Director

 Director of Education

-A native Memphian, Elisabeth has worked as a classroom teacher and interventionist in independent, charter, and public schools in Memphis, New Orleans, and Florida serving at-risk urban populations and students with disabilities.
+A native Memphian, Elisabeth has worked as a classroom teacher and interventionist in independent, charter, and public schools in Memphis, New Orleans, and Florida working with historically resilient communities and exceptional students.
 Elisabeth has designed and implemented reading intervention programs and provided professional development for classroom teachers in language arts instruction.

 Director of Collaborative Action